 We surveyed 11 academic papers and conducted online competitive analysis of 7 wearable devices on the market to inform our study plan.
 I lead the literature review and synthesis of industry reports.
 As a group, we selected Fitbit Flex to use in our study based on its sales, marketshare, and feature set.

-2) Usability Study
+2) Diary Study

 We segmented our audience based on their motivations for managing weight, and developed user profiles in order to identify our target population.